phnmnl/MTBLS233-POP/container-openms-swift/README.md

 ## openms-swift installation

-This container adds swift to ubuntu base image
+This container adds openms and swift-objectstorage client to ubuntu base image

 OpenMS is also supposed to be installet but is not yet